 2-3 tablespoons loose leaf black tea leaves (i.e orange pekoe)

 Combine spices and water in a sauce pan and simmer over medium-lo heat for 5 minutes.
 Add the milk and bring to a boil.
-Immediately stir in tea leaves and sugar, reduce heat and simmer for another 4-5 minutes - carefully watch the color during this time to achieve desired strength of tea.
-I can only describe my "perfect" color as rosy, milky brown (how's that for any oxymoron?)!
-Filter the tea and serve steaming hot!
+If you have time before needing to serve, reduce the heat and simmer the milk until very slightly reduced - 10-15 minutes should do it.
+Then, stir in tea leaves, reduce heat and simmer for another 4-5 minutes - carefully watch the color during this time to achieve desired strength of tea.
+I can only describe my "perfect" color as rosy, milky brown (how's that for an oxymoron?)!
+Filter the tea, add sugar to taste and serve steaming hot!

 Note: I find that traditionally, my friends boil the tea leaves along with the milk, which allows them to serve the tea steaming hot.
 "Science" says that this will make the tea slightly bitter and suggests adding tea leaves only after the heat has been switched off.
 To be honest, I prefer the method of simmering tea leaves versus steeping, but please adapt which method you prefer.